 It’s hard baking a Nutella Torte without any Nutella, I’ll give you that.
 But with a craving for Nutella, and only jars that were licked clean in the cupboard, there’s no other choice but to bake a Nutella-ish cake.
 It tastes just like the real thing, and I dare I say even better?
 No. Nothing can taste better than Nutella (that’s baking rule #47 if you forgot by the way).
 It comes pretty close though.

 If you can’t handle large amounts of chocolate (as this cake is quite chocolatey) I would suggest adding some type of sour coulis, like I did.
 The cake also has a nice praline chocolate crunch decoration that goes well with the soft, moist layers.
 It tastes just like Nestle’s Crunch chocolate bar, except it comes in a much more artistic shape (any shape you want to make really).
-I found broken shards of the looked best, but you could always set the praline chocolate crunch mixture in forms to create other shapes.
-This cake was delicious, and it was just what I needed to get me over before going to the store to hoard my shopping cart with more Nutella.
-A fork for the cake, a spoon for the jar.
+I found broken shards looked best, but you could always set the praline chocolate crunch mixture in forms to create other shapes.
+This cake was delicious, and it was just what I needed to tide me over before going to the store to get more Nutella.

 - 1½ cups (300g) sugar